devaneereid/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

-In my understanding, the DOM is a bridge between the browser and a website.
+In my understanding, the DOM is a bridge between the browser and a

 2. What is an event?